-Harvard Integrated Life Sciences (HILS) is a federation of 14 life sciences PhD programs and subject areas.
-We facilitate cross-disciplinary academic and research collaboration, support student mobility, and encourage extracurricular participation by our students, faculty, and staff.
-Our network combines the unparalleled expertise of our faculty with the abundant resources that span Harvard’s life sciences disciplines, fueling innovative collaboration, world-changing breakthroughs, and incomparable opportunities for our students.
+Harvard Integrated Life Sciences (HILS) brings together and serves life science PhD students in the Graduate School of Arts and Sciences (GSAS).
+HILS is a federation of 14 life sciences PhD programs and subject areas across four Harvard faculties: the Faculty of Arts and Sciences, the Harvard T. H. Chan School of Public Health, the Harvard Medical School, and the Harvard School of Dental Medicine.
+We facilitate cross-disciplinary academic and research collaboration, support student flexibility, and encourage extracurricular participation by our students, faculty, and staff.
+HILS brings together the unparalleled expertise of Harvard's faculty with the abundant resources that span Harvard’s life sciences disciplines to advance innovative collaboration, world-changing breakthroughs, and incomparable opportunities for our students.

-- Access to University-wide training resources, equipment, and facilities and to more than 700 affiliated faculty
+- Access to University-wide training, resources, equipment, and facilities and to more than 700 affiliated faculty.

-- Abundant opportunities to participate in new interdisciplinary areas of study as they develop
+- Abundant opportunities to participate in new interdisciplinary areas of study as they develop.

 How HILS Works

-After enrollment, you will normally continue your affiliation with your home program, which governs your curriculum requirements while accommodating your individual interests.
-This includes oversight of your preliminary qualifying examination, your teaching requirements (if applicable), and supervision and advising while writing your dissertation.
+You’ll be enrolling in only one program or subject area as your home program.
+After enrollment, you will normally continue in your home program, which governs your curriculum and degree requirements while accommodating your individual interests.
+This includes oversight of your preliminary qualifying examination, your teaching requirements (if applicable), and supervision and advising while carrying out original research and writing your dissertation.
 Your home program affiliation also determines the title of your degree.

 Interested in Enhancing Your Research Experience Before Applying?

 GSAS and Harvard University offer a range of exciting and challenging summer research and internship programs designed to help current undergraduates boost crucial research skills.